Symmetry structure of multi-dimensional time-fractional partial differential equations: Three examples

-Then separating the last equation in (\ref{pro-zk2}) with respect to $t$- and $x$-derivatives of $u$ generates the system of symmetry determining equations which is very huge and complicated since $\tau,\xi,\psi$ and $\eta$ are functions of $t,x,y,u$, thus clear symmetry structure will definitely drop off the complexity of computations.
+Then separating the last equation in (\ref{pro-zk2}) with respect to $t$- and $x$-derivatives of $u$ generates the system of symmetry determining equations which {contains a huge number of equations and is very} complicated since $\tau,\xi,\psi$ and $\eta$ are functions of $t,x,y,u$.
+Thus it is obvious that the known symmetry structure {in advance}, such as $\tau$ independent of $x,y,u$ and $\eta$ linear in $u$, will definitely drop off the complexity of computations.